All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Should I tell my charge nurse or manager that I am on weight loss medication?

-There is no obligation to disclose.
+There's no obligation to disclose.
 Your medical treatment is protected health information.
-However, if you experience side effects that might affect your work, it may be prudent to have a conversation with your supervisor.
+But if you experience side effects that might affect your work, it may be prudent to have a conversation with your supervisor.

 How do I maintain weight loss once I stop the medication?